Updated on 2026-04-20 GMT+08:00

 SQL Insights

-After Collect All SQL Statements is enabled, you can gain a comprehensive insight into SQL statements on the SQL Explorer page.
+After Collect All Query Logs is enabled, you can filter, search for, and analyze SQL statements in multiple dimensions and gain a comprehensive insight into all SQL statements.
 Top SQL helps you locate exceptions.

 Creating a SQL Insights Task